FOLLOW US ON SOCIAL MEDIA

-Natural cedar siding has been used as a home wooden siding material in Denver and throughout Colorado for centuries.
-The wide range of natural colors and textures available from our cedar siding in Denver is unmatched by any other siding material.
-Depending on the type of lumber and pattern you select, our Denver wooden siding materials are adaptable to a wide variety of regional preferences, architectural styles, and climates.
+Natural cedar siding has been used as home siding materials for centuries.
+The wide range of natural colors and textures available is unmatched by any other siding material.
+Depending on the type of lumber and pattern you select, it is adaptable to a wide variety of regional preferences, architectural styles, and climates.

 Cedar siding comes in two different grades.
-All of our cedar siding supplies at our Denver lumber yard are generally categorized as either premium or knotty grades.
+Siding products are generally categorized as either premium or knotty grades.
 A premium grade will have fewer features such as knots, pitch streaks, and so forth.
-While our knotty grade wooden siding materials in Denver typically will have sound, tight knots.
+While a knotty grade typically will have sound, tight knots.
 Choosing the right grade will be determined by the type of look you are trying to achieve.

 Both Cedar and Redwood have natural oils and resins to resist rot, decay, and insect infestation.
 Both are low maintenance, and you can allow them to weather and develop their own unique character.